Custom insights

 ② Step 2 – Write a prompt

-- See Tips for writing effective prompts.
+- See Tips for writing good prompts.

 ③ Step 3 – Preview